 Some time ago, Hakank’s Home Page has done a thorough A first look at AIMMS + CP (AIMMS with Constraint Programming).
-One of the remarks he posted at the end was that it was not completely clear how to obtain multiple solutions from the CP Optimizer solver.
+One of the remarks posted at the end was that it was not completely clear how to obtain multiple solutions from the CP Optimizer solver.

-In this post I will show how to instruct the solver to create the additional solutions and also how to retrieve them in AIMMS after the solver is finished.
-I will do this by modifying the original N-Queens problem as implemented by Hakan in his review.
+In this post we will show how to instruct the solver to create additional solutions and retrieve them to AIMMS after the solver execution is finished.
+We will use the N-Queens problems from Hakan’s article as an example.

-In the case of the solver CP Optimizer, you can influence the number of solutions that are created by the solver (and stored in the GMP solution repository) via the option
+In the case CP Optimizer, you can influence the number of solutions that are created (and stored in the GMP solution repository) via the option

 By setting this option to a very large value, you can instruct the solver to store all solutions to the problem in the GMP solution repository.
 You can either change this setting explicitly in the project settings, or you can use the block statement to temporary use alternative project settings.
 For example: